Clarion Object Based SQL Driver Documentation

 The Clarion Data Type for this field should be a STRING, and the length set to either 16 or 36.
 If 16, then the field will be a binary value in the record.
 If 36 then the field will be a 36 character, hex encoded value (with 4 hyphens).
 For example 0E33E2E7-A3BB-CA48-A3D9-DE0D9581C3B4.

-Note that when reading and writing the database the SQL Type is determined by inspecting the database.
+Note that when reading and writing the database the driver determines the SQL Type by inspecting the database.
 It is not determined by the SQLTYPE setting above.
 That setting is only used for CREATE command not for the read and write commands.
 If the type in the database is a UNIQUEIDENTIFIER then it maps into the Clarion STRING, even if there is no SQLTYPE setting in the dictionary.
 Again, the string should either be 16, or 36 characters long.

 Properties